iliy27/WebReactGame/README.md

+# 🌟 Stuff Happens – A React Web Application Based on a Card Minigame
+This project is a React-based web application that I built to practice working with React concepts like components, state management, and hooks, while also experimenting with a simple client–server architecture.

+The game itself is a small card minigame inspired by Stuff Happens:
+- The frontend is built with React (JavaScript) to provide a clean and user-friendly interface.
+- The backend is a lightweight Express.js server with around 10 routes and a small SQLite database for storing and retrieving data.
+- The client and server communicate over JSON APIs.
+- Both are designed to run locally, with the client connecting to the server running on localhost.

+> NOTE: if you want to try the app, just clone the repo, install dependencies for both the client and the server, then start first the server and then, in a separate terminal, the client.

+This setup gave me the opportunity to practice full-stack development in a React + Express + SQLite stack, while building something interactive and fun.

+## Game Rules
+For this project, I’m building a web-based game where players face off against the computer in a series of rounds.
+The idea is simple but fun: each player collects a set of 6 cards, where every card represents a “horrible situation.”

+I designed a deck of at least 50 unique cards, each one with:
+- A title describing the situation (e.g., “your swimsuit slips off in a public pool” or “a shark attacks you and you lose a leg”)
+- A representative image
+- A bad luck index (from 1 = “not too bad” up to 100 = “why me?!”)

+Every card has a unique index, with a minimum gap of 0.5 between values, so no two cards are too close.
+For the theme of my deck, I chose travel and tourism, so all the horrible situations are related to that.

+**How the Game Works**

+The game starts by giving the player 3 random cards (fully revealed, including names, images, and indexes).
+Then, each round, the computer generates a new horrible situation card.
+The player sees the name and image of the new card, but not its index.
+The challenge: the player must guess where this new card fits into their current lineup of cards, based on the bad luck index.
+For example, if their cards are 1.5, 42.5, and 99, and they see the new situation, they might guess that it falls between 42.5 and 99.
+If the player places it correctly within 30 seconds, they win that card, and the full details (including the index) are revealed and added to their set.
+If they guess wrong or run out of time, the card is discarded and won’t appear again in that game.
+The game ends when: the player collects 6 cards → they win 🎉 OR they miss 3 rounds → they lose ❌.
+Between rounds, the game shows feedback (win/loss of the round) and waits for the player to confirm before moving on.

+**User Types**

+Registered users can play full games until completion (win or loss).
+They also get a personal game history in their profile.
+Anonymous visitors can only play a demo game (one round, starting with 3 cards).
+They also have access to the instructions page, but not game history.

+**End of Game & Replay**

+At the end of any game (full or demo), the app shows a summary of the player’s collected cards — with the situation names, images, and indexes revealed.
+From there, the player can easily start a new game.

 ## React Client Application Routes

 - Route `/`: home page for introduction to the website, depending on whether the user is authenticated or not, what is showed can change.